kottapar/hello-dropwizard/README.md

 This project sets up a development environment using Vagrant and Docker for developing Java apps.
 We're assuming that you have an IDE installed on your laptop or PC.

+**Update** The project is now integrated with Travis CI to build the docker image and test it once a commit is detected.

+So the step of packaging the app is taken out of the docker build.
+Once a commit is made, the build job executes `mvn package` and copies the package to the docker image as a part of the testing.

+If you want the build to be done in the Docker image for testing locally, use the `hellov2` branch.

 # Setup the dev environment

 Prerequisites